The Get Movin' Crew News

 Title search: ✖

-How to Get Local Businesses & Organizations to Support Your Fun Run
+How to Get Local Businesses to Support Your Fundraiser

-Many schools have found that one of the best ways to raise money for their Fun Runs is to get the community involved through business sponsorship.
-Sponsors can be thought of as VIPs: Very Important Pledgers!
-But, they do differ in a few ways from friends & family members who give donations to your event.
-Basically, a sponsor is any person or any company that provides some sort of free support, whether that is money, services, or products.
+Many schools have found that one of the best ways to raise money for their Fun Runs or other Athon is to get the community involved through business sponsorship.
+They differ in a few ways from friends & family members who give donations to your event.
+Basically, a sponsor is any organization or company that provides some sort of free support, whether that is money, services, or products.

 These sponsors help increase the value of your event because their donations are typically larger in size than regular pledges and they can really help spread the word about your event through endorsement advertising (i.e., a popular local restaurant supports your fundraiser and is donating food for the day of the event.
 That’s something to advertise to parents and the community!).

-Below we have provided some tricks and tips to help boost local sponsorship for your Fun Run.
-Check them out and let us know ways that you have connected with local businesses and organizations to support your fundraiser!
+Below we have provided some tips to help boost local sponsorship for your fundraiser.

 Why Local Sponsorship?

 Why local sponsorship?
-Because your Fun Run is a fundraiser that the community wants to get behind, you just have to show them how!
+Because your Fun Run or Athon is a fundraiser that the community wants to get behind, you just have to show them how!

 When to Contact Local Sponsors